csswizardry/csswizardry.github.com/_posts/2015-03-06-more-transparent-ui-code-with-namespaces.md

 If you’re not too keen on the idea of typing out `o-` and `c-` for every class—and particularly if you aren’t really interested in the autocomplete benefits we can gain—another format we could employ is `.object`, `.Component`.
-That is to say, naming any widespread Object classes without a namespace and a lowercase first letter, but naming our Component classes without a namespace but a capitalised first letter.
-This feels almost natural: because components are named, complete pieces of UI, it feels proper to give them title case.
+That is to say, naming any widespread Object classes with no namespace and a lowercase first letter, and naming our Component classes with no namespace and a capitalised first letter.

+This actually feels almost natural: because components are named, complete pieces of UI, it feels proper to give them title case.
 Take these examples:

     <blockquote class="media  Testimonial">
     </blockquote>